 As you can see from the chart above, there are connections between walnuts and pecans, and hazelnuts, cashews, and brazil nuts.

 This study also shows us that when introducing tree nuts to babies, we don’t necessarily have to feed them every single nut.
-Feeding infants almonds, walnuts, hazelnuts and pistachios and allowing their bodies to develop tolerance to those nuts will likely create tolerance to all tree nuts.
+Feeding infants almonds, walnuts, hazelnuts and cashews and allowing their bodies to develop tolerance to those nuts will likely create tolerance to all tree nuts.

 Peanuts and Tree Nuts are Different